Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

-Sparse Bird's Eye View (BEV) features extracted from point clouds can be further compressed to minimize redundancy by extracting valuable semantic information.
-Feature encoding is a widely adopted learning-based method for reducing CPM size.
-For instance, FS-COD \cite{marvasti2020cooperative} modified the backbone structure of Complex-YOLO \cite{simony2018complex} based on BEV image characteristics.
-Filters at the last layer of the Convolutional Neural Networks (CNN) based feature extractor determine the size of shared data between cooperative vehicles.
-COOPERNAUT \cite{cui2022coopernaut} designed a Point Encoder using the Point Transformer \cite{zhao2021point} for each connected vehicle to learn LiDAR information representations.
-This approach processes and encodes point clouds into key points with compact representations learned by Point Transformer blocks, filtering partially processed data to balance perception accuracy and communication load.

-While CNN-generated feature maps offer potential data volume reduction, their dimensions often exceed transmission feasibility within current V2X technology scopes \cite{guo2022SlimFCP}.
-To address this concern, a comprehensive strategy was adopted in \cite{guo2022SlimFCP}, combining feature encoding, channel selection, and data compression techniques to optimize feature maps.
-Specifically, an autoencoder architecture, including a channel-wise semantic information encoder and a pointwise convolution decoder, optimized the representation of sparse feature maps.
-The SENet channel attention module \cite{hu2018squeeze} weighed channel importance, determining optimal channels for transmission based on attention weights and the uniqueness of semantic information.
-A learning-based Irrelevant Feature Remover (IFR) further reduced the transmitted feature map size by replacing extraneous pixels with zeros.
-This approach significantly reduced data transmission size compared to solutions relying solely on feature encoding.

-Another category of learning-based approaches, the selective-region mechanism, focuses on selecting CPM information by considering relevant spatial areas.
-These methods ensure that only pertinent information within appropriate communication regions is transmitted, avoiding bandwidth waste.
-For instance, \cite{keypoints2022yuan} employed a bounding box matching module and strategic critical point selection to choose features enclosed within bounding box proposals for transmission.
-In contrast, MRSR \cite{wang2023umc} introduced the Entropy-CS, a trainable region-wise communication selection module, leveraging entropy to distinguish informative regions and select suitable regions for transmission based on resolution levels.
-GevBEV \cite{Yuan2023GeneratingEB} identifies areas requiring supplemental information for the ego by utilizing evidential BEV maps.
-This method employs evidential deep learning, incorporating Dirichlet evidence \cite{sensoy2018evidential}, to quantify point-based classification uncertainty within BEV maps.
-This quantification aids in pinpointing the most relevant regions for communication.
+Another category of learning-based approaches, the selective-region mechanism, focuses on selecting CPM information within appropriate communication regions.
+For instance, in \cite{keypoints2022yuan}, a bounding box matching module was employed, and strategic critical point selection was adopted to choose features enclosed within bounding box proposals for transmission.
+In contrast, UMC \cite{wang2023umc} was proposed with a trainable region-wise communication selection module, Entropy-CS, in which entropy was leveraged to distinguish informative regions and select suitable areas for transmission based on resolution levels.
+GevBEV \cite{Yuan2023GeneratingEB} was developed to use evidential BEV maps for identifying areas where the ego vehicle required additional information, and evidential deep learning with Dirichlet evidence \cite{sensoy2018evidential} was applied to quantify point-based classification uncertainty, thereby highlighting the most relevant regions for communication.